persiidan/Moveo_Assignment/README.md

 Open that URL in a browser
 you should see the NGINX welcome page served from the EC2 instance in the private subnet.

-### How the NGINX Module Works
-User-data (in modules/nginx/user_data.sh) runs on first boot.

-It installs Docker, then builds the image from the included Dockerfile.

-The container starts, listening on port 80.

-Security groups allow the ALB to reach port 80; no inbound Internet traffic reaches the EC2 directly.

 ## Variables You May Override
 | Variable | Default | Description |